 Adam Christopher, Sir Julius Vogel-award-winner and author of Empire State, The Age Atomic, Seven Wonders, Hang Wire, and others.

 Anne Lyle, Syndey J. Bounds-nominated author of The Alchemist of Souls, The Merchant of Dreams, and The Prince of Lies.

-Carrie Patel, author of the forthcoming The Buried Life and Cities & Thrones.
+Carrie Patel, author of the forthcoming The

 Today we hosted our second Angry Robot Live hangout, “Crossing the Streams,” focused on cross-genre storytelling and storytelling across multiple media.

 If you missed the panel, you can watch it in its entirety here: